josejhkim/tp/docs/UserGuide.md

 **Examples:**
 - Running `findTable tableID/12` searches for and displays the table with the ID `12`.

+### Showing RSVP List : `seeRSVPList`

+Displays the RSVP list for the current active wedding.

+**Format:**
+`seeRSVPList`

+- Retrieves and displays the RSVP list of the wedding that is currently set as active.
+- No additional arguments are required.
+- Useful for quickly reviewing which guests have responded.

 ### Clearing all entries : `clear`